FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 >
 >Unfortunately, you don't meet this requirement.
 Despite this, we hope you continue to enjoy Lichess.
 Good luck in your games!

+# Streamer

+**Streamer: Request**
+We receive requests from streamers who want to be featured on Lichess on a daily basis.
+In order to maintain a high level of quality, we require that the streamer is a Twitch partner or has a FIDE title.
+If you meet either or both of these requirements, please send us documentation we can verify.
+If you haven't already done so, make sure to also send us your username on Lichess and your username on Twitch.

+**Streamer: Accepted**
+>Congratulations, you have been selected as a featured streamer on Lichess.
+This means that a link to your stream will appear on Lichess whenever your stream is online and the title has "lichess.org" in it.
+Whenever you want to stream something other than chess, you MUST remove "lichess.org" from the stream title so that your stream is not shown on Lichess.

+**Streamer: Deny**
+>We receive requests from streamers who want to be featured on Lichess on a daily basis.
+In order to maintain a high level of quality, we require that the streamer is a Twitch partner or has a FIDE title.
+Whenever you meet one of these requirements, you are welcome to contact us again.
+In the mean time, we wish you luck in both your streaming and chess endeavors.

 # Bug

 **Bug: Thanks**